-Language Education (Literacy or ENL focus)
+Language Education (Literacy or ENL focus).
 The Master's program in Language Education, is (36) credits.
-Students have the option of choosing a focus in English as a New Language (ENL) or Literacy.
+Students have the option of choosing a focus in Literacy or English as a New Language (ENL).
 The Language Education Literacy program is designed for teachers or informal educators who want to develop advanced expertise in teaching literacy to diverse learners, using critical theories and pedagogical methods.

-For the ENL focus, graduates who hold an Indiana elementary or secondary education teaching license will be eligible to apply for a licensure addition in ENL.
+Students may build upon the ENL certification described above to earn a master's degree in Language Education + ENL!
+This master's degree consists of 36 credits, and the ENL certification courses listed can comprise 15 of those 36 credits.
+An ENL advisor will assist with planning out the remaining 21 credits for the degree .For the ENL focus, graduates who hold an Indiana elementary or secondary education teaching license will be eligible to apply for a licensure addition in ENL.
 The license is added to the area/s of the existing teaching license.